Yixing-Zhang/VisualBit/README.md

 :exclamation: Please **ONLY** put the files you want to parse into the folder.
 Because the program will process **all** the blk*.dat files under it, it is **not** recommended putting something you do not need.
-But you can keep them there after processing since the program keeps log file to remember which blk*.dat fileS have been processed.
+But you can keep them there after processing since the program keeps log file to remember which blk*.dat files have been processed.
 You can always add new files to the folder.

 ### 6. Updating Configurations